Animated Vector Drawable to create an animation that changes the shape of an icon when pressed.

 The size to be drawn is specified as 64dp x 64dp, and the size of the canvas on which the vector image will be drawn is specified as 600px x 600px.

-In the <group> tag, we add a 45-degree rotation around the center of the canvas (300, 300) by specifying the rotation.
+tag, we add a 45-degree rotation around the center of the canvas (300, 300) by specifying the rotation.

-The <path> tag specifies the path information of the triangle filled in black.
+tag specifies the path information of the triangle filled in black.

 You can read more about pathData in Understand VectorDrawable's pathData to freely handle morph animation from icon to icon.